clas12brescia/LTCCefficiency/README.md

 root -l 'makeHistos.cxx("LTCCefficiency_tree_input_filename.root")'
 ```

-A total of 11 canvases are created, each one composed by four 1D- or 2D-histograms:
+A total of 12 canvases are created, each one composed by 1D- or 2D-histograms which are:
-1. The variable distribution for candidates in LTCC;
+1. The variable distribution for candidates in LTCC (sectors 3 and 5);
 1. The variable distribution for candidates with signal in LTCC (i.e. N<sub>phe</sub>>1 or 2 in sectors 3 and 5);
-1. The efficiency in sector 3;
-1. The efficiency in sector 5.
+1. The efficiency in sectors 3 and 5;

-These canvases are saved in a ROOT and a pdf file named `out_input_filename.root/.pdf`.
+These canvases are saved in a ROOT file and two pdf file named `out1D_input_filename.root/.pdf` and `out2D_input_filename.root/.pdf`.
 The six fundamental histograms for our analysis are the following:

 ![](./fig/can0_P-1.png)